redis/redis-doc/topics/cluster-spec.md

 Once a slave wins the election, it obtains a new unique and incremental `configEpoch` which is higher than any other existing master.
 It starts advertising itself as master in ping and pong packets, providing the set of served slots with a `configEpoch` that will win over the past ones.

-In order to speedup the reconfiguration of other nodes, a pong packet is broadcasted to all the nodes of the cluster (however nodes not currently reachable will eventually receive a ping or pong packet and will be reconfigured, or will receive an `UPDATE` packet is found not updated by any other node).
+In order to speedup the reconfiguration of other nodes, a pong packet is broadcasted to all the nodes of the cluster (however nodes not currently reachable will eventually receive a ping or pong packet and will be reconfigured, or will receive an `UPDATE` packet from another node, if the information it publishes via heartbeat packets are detected to be out of date).

 The other nodes will detect that there is a new master serving the same slots served by the old master but with a greater `configEpoch`, and will upgrade the configuration.
 Slaves of the old master, or the failed over master that rejoins the cluster, will not just upgrade the configuration but will also configure to replicate from the new master.
 How nodes rejoining the cluster are configured is explained in one of the next sections.